Course Outline

 • Observation and description of movement, posture and function using appropriate anatomical terminology and professional language

-• Introductory assessment of pain and active range of movement in a safe, professional, and effective manner
+• Introductory assessment of pain, active and passive range of movement in a safe, professional, and effective manner

 What level is this course?